mledezma/raremint-legacy-tmp/README.md

   - see `./store/web3auth-store.ts`
 - No bundling issues, Dev are more familiar and comfy with next.
 - All TypeScript works fine.
-- We still keep good perf metrics.
+- We still keep good perf metrics, bundling is not the most important thing.